-- What was that thing that you said to yourself so many times last year, “Oh, I wish…….,” there’s a good start.
+- What was that thing you said to yourself so many times last year, “Oh, I wish…….,” there’s a good start.

 - Did something from last year turn out differently than you planned or wanted?
 Now is a good time to perhaps make a change or revisit that original goal.

-- Did something unexpected or perhaps disappointing happen last year?
+- Did something unexpected, or perhaps disappointing, happen last year?
 An excellent idea would be anything to improve those things that didn’t work out as well as you would have liked.